tdd11235813/emacs_config/README.md

 ## Features

 - Supports various languages such as C++11, CUDA, CMake, GLSL, gnuplot, R, LaTeX, ...
-- dumb-jump for navigating through code ([use](https://github.com/jacktasia/dumb-jump#configuration) a `.dumbjump` file to exclude folders is recommended)
+- `dumb-jump` for navigating through code ([use](https://github.com/jacktasia/dumb-jump#configuration) a `.dumbjump` file to exclude folders is recommended)
-- magit, git-timemachine for git
+- `magit`, `git-timemachine` for git
-- neotree for folder navigation
+- `neotree` for folder navigation
-- ESS for R
-- polymode, poly-markdown, poly-R for files that contain multiple languages
+- `polymode` to support multiple languages in a file
 - org-ref + org-noter + pdf-tools for paper reading (`user/` is a separate, private, versioned folder)
-- undo-tree is optional
-- counsel only where it helps
+- org capture for creating diaries with work times and ToDo/notes lists (support for archiving todo points)
-- hideshow for code folding
+- `hideshow` for code folding
-- quelpa-use-package for package installation and configuration
+- `quelpa-use-package` for package installation and configuration
 - Tuned startup, but emacsclient/server setup is recommended
-- custom theme, that has dark and bright mode (toggle by key `C-c M-l`)
+- custom theme, that has dark and bright mode (toggle by key `C-c M-l`, powered by [heaven-and-hell](https://github.com/valignatev/heaven-and-hell))
 - Note: some of the key mappings contain German umlauts
 - Note: local copy of [hideshow.el](https://github.com/jwiegley/emacs-release/raw/master/lisp/progmodes/hideshow.el) and [dired-x.el](https://github.com/emacs-mirror/emacs/raw/master/lisp/dired-x.el) (cannot download file via emacs anymore)